 The BHC is part of the multidisciplinary team.
 They will provide consultation and brief intervention, as opposed to traditional psychotherapy.
 This service is not the same as counselling or therapy and should not be promoted as such.
-The aim of BHC services is to focus on symptom reduction and teaching self-management, as opposed to resolving the patient's concern.
+BHC services aim to focus on symptom reduction and teaching self-management, as opposed to resolving the patient's concern.